Asana – the Most Misunderstood Limb of Yoga

 Spiritual Awakening Test

-Pinpoint exactly where you are on your spiritual journey and receive personalized guidance, resources and advice on how to move forward.
+Pinpoint exactly where you are on your spiritual journey and receive personalized guidance to unlock purpose, peace of mind and deeper meaning in life.

 yoga is